Salkantay Trek + Classic Inca Trail – 6 Days

 Inca Trail Salkantay Trek NO INCLUSION

-• Energy snacks will be handy as chocolate bars, dried fruits
+• Energy snacks will be handy as chocolate bars and dried fruits

 • We encourage our guests to use refillable water bottles to reduce plastic waste on the trail.